|

 Burundi is a landlocked

-independent state which borders with Rwanda, Tanzania and Congo, thus
+independent state which borders with Rwanda, Tanzania and Congo,

-Bujumbura.
+city is Bujumbura.
 Other major towns are Makamba and Rumonge.

 The official languages of Burundi are